chain4travel/camino-docs/docs/camino-messenger/introduction.md

 ### Service versions

 The version of each Message Type, _"service versions"_, are specified in the package name stored on [buf.build](https://buf.build/chain4travel/camino-messenger-protocol/docs).
-To define the supported capabilities for the partner configuration, we can use this package name as a whole to refer to a service as a capability.
+To define the supported capabilities for the partner configuration, we use this package name as a whole to refer to a service as a capability.
 For example: cmp.services.accommodation.v1alpha.AccommodationSearchService.

 In one Protocol release, each message type will be on its own service version.
 If many partners are actively collaborating on the Accommodation Service, this will lead to more updates for this message type then for another.
 We have decided to step away from semantic versioning and consider all changes in the protocol a breaking change.

 **version transition example**
-Have a meeting for this

 Example: imaginary Bot version 10.0.0 holds protocol release 10, which has for the example message types Accommodation the service versions available in the SDK: accommodation service version 2, 3 and 4.

 In the Partner Configuration up to 2 versions can be listed as being supported by the partner.
 The imaginary partner has specified to support both version 3 and 4.
 The Messenger Bot, reading the Partner Configuration, supports exactly those versions.

 Our partner decides to upgrade to Messenger Bot Release 11.0.0, which supports Protocol release 11.
 In this release of the protocol a new version of the accommodation service version 5 is introduced.
-The SDK now supports version 3, 4 and 5 and the Partner Configuration still holds accommodation service version 3 and 4, will allow the updated Messenger Bot to start.
+The SDK now supports version 3, 4 and 5 and the Partner Configuration still holds accommodation service version 3 and 4, which will allow the updated Messenger Bot to start.
 It also detects through a compare of the capabilities of the SDK with the partner-configuration that the current supported versions are accommodation service version 4 and 5.
 Conclusively each message transmitted using accommodation service version 3 will trigger a "deprecated version" warning, but still allows partners to trade.

 Trading partners that were already on version 4 do not need to immediately upgrade to version 5, if the example partner supports 2 versions.
 Once all trading partners of our example partner have upgraded from accommodation service version 3 to version 4 or 5, our example partner can adjust the Partner Configuration to specify support for accommodation service version 4 and 5.